Bachelor of Music - Popular Music and Creative Technologies

 The Bachelor of Music (Popular Music and Creative Technologies) provides you with skills to suit a wide variety of employment opportunities in the music industry, including: musician, composer, songwriter, producer, sound engineer, DJ, music critic, administrator, music researcher, music journalist or broadcaster.
 You will also develop transferable skills applicable to a wide range of industries, including: creativity, critical thinking, problem solving and team work, and expand your skills further through the opportunity to study elective courses outside music, such as: Arts, Business, Science or Media.

 This program opens pathways to further study including honours and post-graduate study.

 Dr Luke Harrald

-Head of Popular Music and Creative Technologies
+Head, Popular Music and Creative Technologies

 For eligibility and entry requirements, please visit Degree Finder.